Lord, Fusitu'a, Member of Parliament, Tonga, Standing Committee on Population and Development

 Hon.
 Ms., Dina Mahalaxmi Upadhyay, Member of Parliament, Nepal, Chairperson of NFPPD

 Hon.
 Ms., Khayriniso Yusufi, Member of Parliament, Tajikistan, Chairperson of the Standing Committee on Social Issues, Family and Health Care

 The Asia-Pacific region is home to more than 60 per cent of the world's young people aged 15 to 24.
 They are irreplaceable human resources for the future, key agents for social change, and driving force for economic development and technological innovation.
 However, the full potential of many young people across the region remains untapped as they still face obstacles in access to education, healthcare, employment and civil participation.

 Members of this Standing Committee are expected to examine and advocate on issues which affect young people, and share policy options and recommendations with other member countries to achieve sustainable human development.
 Through joint action and targeted policies, members of the Standing Committee will highlight parliamentarians' role and responsibility in safeguarding the rights, needs and aspirations of young people.

 Hon.
 Prof., Keizo Takemi, Member of Parliament, Japan, Chairperson of AFPPD

 Hon.
 Dr., Wang Longde, Member of Parliament, China, Vice-Chairperson of AFPPD

-In light of the above, the Standing Committee on Active Ageing was established with an aim to promote healthy and active ageing and protect the rights of older persons through policies and legal frameworks.
-The Standing Committee is expected to provide guidance and lead advocacy effort on issues related to older persons, which may include strengthening of social protection, enhancing health care for healthy life expectancy, as well as addressing the specific needs of older women.
+In light of the above, the Standing Committee on Active Ageing was established with the aim of promoting healthy and active ageing and protecting the rights of older persons through policies and legal frameworks.
+The Standing Committee is expected to provide guidance and lead advocacy efforts on issues related to older persons, which may include strengthening social protection, enhancing healthcare for healthy life expectancy, as well as addressing the specific needs of older women.